BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 1. In the shell type 'vi batch1.txt'

-2. This are the main shortcut keys
+2. These are the main shortcut keys

     a.  'i' insert text